PhiDrow/PhiDrow/README.md

 <h1 align="center">Hi, I'm Pedro</h1>
-<h3 align="center">Mathematics Student | Data Science & AI Enthusiast</h3>
+<h3 align="center">Mathematics Student | Data Science </h3>

 ---

 ### 👨‍💻 About Me
-- 🎓 Mathematics student at the University of North Sumatra
-- 🧠 Interested in mathematical modeling, optimization, and machine learning
-- 📊 Passionate about applying math & data to solve real-world problems
-- 🤝 Open for research collaborations, projects, and competitions
+🎓 Mathematics student at the University of North Sumatra 🧠 Interested in mathematical modeling, optimization, and machine learning 📊 Passionate about applying math & data to solve real-world problems 🤝 Open for research collaborations, projects, and competitions

 ---